 There are several workplace policies that an employer can put into place to accommodate working mothers.
 Flex hours is a great start.
 Allow employees to take the necessary time to be with their families, by encouraging them to set their own hours.
 Normalize parents blocking time off their calendars for school drop-off and pick-up.
 Forcing employees to come back into the office after working from home in the last year turns away top talent.
 We’ve found that in some areas, workplace culture has improved since we started working from home.
 We’ve seen an 8% increase in employees who see their co-workers exhibiting social awareness.
 Additionally, 3% fewer employees believe that their bosses could get away with disrespectful behavior then prior to the crisis.

 These are just a few ways that you can both improve your workplace culture, and position your company as one that is truly committed to diversity, equity, and inclusion (DEI).
 Don’t let dated office policies and hiring practices stop you from recruiting top talent.
-Check out the webinar recording for a deeper dive into these issues, and contact us to learn how we can help you build a more inclusive, happier workplace.
+Check out the webinar recording for a deeper dive into these issues, and contact us to learn how we can help you build a more inclusive infrastructure for working parents.